Frequently Asked Questions

 Flyp can be used up to ten times on one full charge.

 Cleaning Flyp is simple.
-Just fill the Medication Reservoir with distilled water, turn the unit on for one minute, then empty.
+Just fill the Medication Reservoir with distilled or bottled water, turn the unit on for one minute, then empty.
 Then gently remove the Mouthpiece, rinse under running water, and lay to dry on a clean towel.
 Just be sure to never rinse the Main Unit.

 Disinfecting Flyp is simple.
 Remove the Mouthpiece and use just enough 70% ethyl alcohol to cover the Nebulizer Disk completely.
 Let sit for ten minutes, then shake off the excess alcohol.